APrettyCoolProgram/aprettycoolprogram/profile/development-guidelines/xml-documentation.md

 Class documentation:
 * The class documentation block starts with a `<!-- Classes -->` comment
-* Should generally contain a single class
+* In general, there should only be a single class description
 * Individual class blocks are separated by blank lines
 * Individual class blocks start with a `<!-- %ClassName.cs% -->` comment